Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Model of Computation

 An \emph{execution} of $\mathcal A$ is a possibly infinite sequence of steps, plus invocations and responses to high-level operations of the concurrent object $\m{O}$, with the following \emph{well-formedness} properties: \begin{enumerate} \item Each process is sequential, namely, it first invokes a high-level operation, and only when it has a corresponding response, it can invoke another high-level operation.

 \item A process takes steps only between an invocation and a response.

-\item For any invocation of an operation $\op_i$ {by} a process $p_i$, denoted $inv_i({\op_i})$, the steps of $p_i$ between that invocation and its corresponding response (if there is one), denoted $res_i({\op_i})$, are steps specified by $A_i$ when $p_i$ invokes~$\op_i$. \end{enumerate} It is assumed that after a process completes an operation, it non-deterministically picks the operation it executes next.
+\item For any invocation of an operation $\op_i$ {by} a process $p_i$, denoted $inv_i({\op_i})$, the steps of $p_i$ between that invocation and its corresponding response (if there is one), denoted $res_i({\op_i})$, are steps specified by $A_i$ when $p_i$ invokes~$\op_i$. \end{enumerate}

+It is assumed that after a process completes an operation, it non-deterministically picks the operation it executes next. {This assumption is to guarantee that correctness is proven considering all possible combinations of invocations to high-level operations of an implementation.}

-For simplicity, and without loos of generality, we assume that every concurrent object provides a single high-level operation, called $\sf Apply$, that receives as input $\op$, a description of the actual operation that is invoked, which includes the inputs to the actual operation.
+For simplicity, and without loss of generality, we assume that every concurrent object provides a single high-level operation, called $\sf Apply$, that receives as input $\op$, a description of the actual operation that is invoked, which includes the inputs to the actual operation.
 We also assume, again without loss of generality, that $\sf Apply$ is invoked with a given input $\op$ only once (a fictitious input value to the actual operation can be added such that all inputs are different).

 Typically, invocation and responses of an implementation \m{A} also include \m{A} as part of their description.
 We however drop that information from invocations and responses because it facilitates our discussion, although some ambiguity is introduced.